 A consulting agreement executed on June 1, 2013 for professional services in the amount of \$20,000 has been restated resulting in an increase to professional expenses.
-During the first quarter ended March 31, 2016, common stock was issued for payment of this debt.
+During the first quarter ended March 31, 2016, common stock was issued for payment of this debt that was completed and earned on December 1, 2013.